 Jim co-founded the British Animal Rescue and Trauma Association (BARTA) in 2012 and together with Professor Josh Slater, promoted the growing initiative alongside their regular careers.
 BARTA was established with a clear vision to support first responders in the resolution of emergency situations involving animals, with informed, safe and welfare driven plans.
 In 2019 BARTA became a subsidiary of the Horse Trust and this partnership enabled Jim to continue the journey as full time Director of BARTA.
 Jim continues to respond operationally to animal incidents through his on-call role as an Animal Rescue Specialist with Hampshire Fire and Rescue Service.

-Liane has an MPhil in assessing equine welfare, an MSc and BSc in Equine Science, and is currently undertaking a Post-Graduate Diploma in Clinical Animal Behaviour at the University of Edinburgh.
-She is also a BHS Accredited Professional Coach.
 In her role, Liane supports the team by researching new developments in how we care for, manage and train horses, so that we can continue to update and improve our practices, and therefore improve the welfare of the horses in our care.
 Liane also develops training resources for trainee clinical animal behaviourists and assists the team in dealing with behaviour cases.
+Liane has a Post-Graduate Diploma in Clinical Animal Behaviour, an MPhil in assessing horse welfare, and an MSc and BSc in Equine Science.
+She is an ABTC registered Accredited Animal Behaviourist and has achieved pre-certification as a Clinical Animal Behaviourist, which means she has met the knowledge criteria for this role.
+Liane continues to develop her clinical skills and is working towards becoming an ABTC registered Clinical Animal Behaviourist.
+She is also a BHS Accredited Professional Coach.

 Mark joined The Horse Trust in 2014 as Director of Equine Care.
 He is responsible for the welfare of all equine residents, the daily management and running of the yard and 280-acre estate.
 Mark joined the Household Cavalry culminating in becoming the Riding Master in 2008.
 This was a multi-faceted role, and he had the opportunity to work with many of the past and current retired residents at The Horse Trust, including Arras and Fallstaff.
 Joining the Horse Trust gave Mark the unique opportunity to stay involved with many of the horses he had personally trained and ridden during his career.